Yufeng-L/Tweets-Analysis/README.md

 3.Getting entity's sentiment from a text

  The python program Google_entity_sentiment.py gives an example of getting entities from a text and analyze their sentiment score and sentiment magnitude.

+## Here is the architecture of our APP:

 ![Architecutre: ](https://github.com/Yufeng-L/EC601_miniproject1/blob/master/architecture.png)